Splyse/neo-kingofthehill/README.md

 # neo-kingofthehill
 A King of the Hill smart contract example using Test Utility Token (TUT) on Neo TestNet.

-The game is entirely self-contained inside the smart contract, there's no web or middleware code.
-All you need to do to play the game is send an amount of TUT greater than the current bounty to the contract address, `AK1nGHaL184ffGJkbs977VtafiP5hzXQ9j`
+The game is entirely self-contained inside the smart contract, there's no web or middleware code required.
+All you need to do to play the game is send an amount of TUT greater than the current bounty to the contract address, **AK1nGHaL184ffGJkbs977VtafiP5hzXQ9j**

 When a new king takes over, the contract sends the old king back all his tokens automatically, all in the same transaction.